For CTE summer programming, go to our Online Support page.

 CTE Programming and Events Statuses

-To help ensure the health and safety of our community, the CTE has canceled or postponed many of our spring and summer programs and events.
-Rest assured, we are working hard to develop plans and strategies to continue to support your growth as an instructor and foster a vibrant teaching community.
+To help ensure the health and safety of our community, the CTE canceled or postponed all upcoming programs and events.

 The CTE is actively contributing to the University's centralized teaching continuity resources.
 Visit the site regularly for the most up-to-date information.